Foods You Can or Can't Eat When You Have Diverticulitis

 Low-fiber cereals (Cream of Wheat)

-Canned/cooked fruits and vegetables w/o skin
+Canned or well-cooked fruits and vegetables w/o skin

 Fruit and vegetable juices without pulp